 By Faye Martins

 Teaching Chair Yoga classes requires you to think outside the box.
-Chair yoga is a wonderful alternative for students who are trapped in the office or who have trouble with mobility and/or balance.
-They can still gain many of the benefits of warm ups, asana practice, relaxation and breathing exercises, while staying on or near a chair for support.
-Instructing a yoga class that uses a chair as the main prop will be a change from a typical class of students with full range of motion capabilities.
+Chair yoga is a wonderful alternative for students who are trapped in the office or who have trouble with mobility and balance.
+They can still gain many benefits of warm-ups, asana practice, relaxation, and breathing exercises while staying on or near a chair for support.
+Instructing a yoga class that uses a chair as the main prop will be a change from a typical class of students with a full range of motion capabilities.
 Yoga teachers must be careful to be sensitive to the needs of their students.

 Know Your Students

 Yoga instructors must pay special attention to the unique needs of each student.
 Students in a chair-based class could have a range of different issues, from hip, knee, shoulder, and spinal problems or hip replacements to post-heart attack concerns.
 Some of your students will be cancer survivors, and some may be struggling with neurological disorders, arthritis, or diabetes.